joostkremers/writeroom-mode/README.md

 ### Width ###

 Width of the text area.
 Can be specified as an absolute value (number of characters) or as a fraction of the total window width (in which case it should be a number between 0 and 1).

+## The mode line ##

+By default, `writeroom-mode` disables the mode line.
+The command `writeroom-toggle-mode-line` makes the mode line temporarily visible in the header line.

 ## Multiple writeroom-mode buffers ##